DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Real-world UI Variations:** Experienced minor UI differences in the Live Share prompts (e.g., immediate link options like read-only/recopy) compared to initial documentation, highlighting the evolving nature of software interfaces.

 ---

+#### ZOOM SUBMISSION ASSIGNMENT - Setting Up for Remote Support

+### Course Step Number: 310
+### Date Researched: 2025-07-27

+### Key Learnings:

+* **Remote Support Tool:** Understood Zoom as a primary tool for receiving real-time troubleshooting assistance from instructors via screen sharing, complementing Live Share by offering a view-only collaboration option.
+* **Account and Client Setup:** Successfully completed the necessary steps to create a Zoom account, download, install, and sign into the "Zoom Client for Meetings" application.
+* **Communication Protocol:** Followed the protocol to email instructors to signal readiness for Zoom contact and understood the subsequent steps of accepting contact invites.
+* **Proactive Troubleshooting:** Recognized the emphasis on screen shares as an effective and quick method for resolving coding issues, encouraging proactive engagement with instructors.

+---